red031000/ktane-DynamicMissionGenerator/README.md

 Starting to type certain tokens will cause a list of potential completions to appear.
 You can quickly insert one of these options by clicking it or pressing Tab.

+To get around spam filters on places like Twitch, ! can be used instead of : for all tokens apart from bomb time.

 # Modkit support for DMG